-Beginning April 1, 2011, the Company adopted a deferred share unit ("DSU") plan for its independent directors.
-Independent directors must elect annually as to how they wish their directors' fees to be paid and can specify the allocation of their directors' fees between DSUs and cash.
-When a director leaves the Board of Directors, outstanding DSUs are paid out in cash, with the amount equal to the number of DSUs granted multiplied by the closing share price as of the end of the fiscal quarter immediately following such terminations.
-Under the plan, the directors are not entitled to receive any common shares in the Company, and under no circumstances will DSUs confer on any participant any of the rights or privileges of a holder of common shares.
+Beginning April 1, 2011, the Company adopted a deferred share unit (DSU) plan for its independent directors.
+From August 7, 2019, half of the independent directors' annual fee was paid in the form of DSUs.
+Directors may elect annually to use more of their directors' fees for DSUs.
+When a director leaves the Board of Directors, outstanding DSUs are paid out in cash with the amount equal to the number of DSUs held multiplied by the volume weighted average price of the Company's common shares for the ten trading days immediately preceding the first publication of interim financial statements and management's discussion and analysis for the fiscal quarter of the Company next ending following the director's leaving.

-During the year ended March 31, 2018, the Company granted 77,720 DSUs [2017 - 84,990 DSUs].
-The carrying amount of the liability relating to DSUs at March 31, 2018 was \$2.2 million [2017 - \$1.1 million].
+During the year ended March 31, 2020, the Company granted 125,134 DSUs [2019 - 62,916 DSUs].
+The carrying amount of the liability relating to DSUs at March 31, 2020 was \$2.3 million [2019 - \$2.7 million].